RedElf (Elle Fredine) is a photographer and published author who enjoys crafting and finding unique gifts.

 We treat everything as disposable and easily replaceable, from our electronic gadgets to our clothing and furniture.
 I like shiny new things as well as the next girl, but we are slowly land-filling ourselves out of a planet.

-2. Compost and the Constant Gardeners
+2. Compost for the Garden

 Both my grandfathers were avid gardeners.
 My dad's father hybridized gladioli.
 My mom's father, aside from his forty acres of potatoes (he really loved his spuds), was a master composter.